-When working with Google ASP.NET MVC 4 application or C# libraries, in order to leverage Google Cloud Platform compute infrastructure as Platform, most of user faces a common error, ‘The Application Default Credentials are not available’ or ‘the environment variable, GOOGLE_APPLICATION_CREDENTIALS must be defined ‘.
-The only reason for this error is, we need to authorize our application to our own Google Project.
-Let’s understand and fix this with an example.
+When working with Google ASP.NET MVC 4 applications or C # libraries, to leverage the Google Cloud Platform computer infrastructure as a platform, most users encounter a common error, 'The Application Default Credentials are not available' or 'Environment variable,' GOOGLE_APPLICATION_CREDENTIALS must be defined '.
+The only reason for this error is that we need to authorize our application for our own Google project.
+Let us understand and fix this with an example.

-1) Google Cloud Platform Account - (You can have have your subscription, by clicking, (https://goo.gl/e5KNLF)
+1) Google Cloud Platform Account - (You can get your subscription by clicking, (https://goo.gl/e5KNLF)

 2) Google Cloud SDK - Download at https://goo.gl/Sxz6h8